polyurichard/lectures/OOD/oo.md

 ## Single Responsibility Principle (SRP)

-The Single Responsibility Principle dictates that a class should have only one reason to change, meaning it should have only one job or responsibility.
+The Single Responsibility Principle requires that a class should have only one reason to change, meaning it should have only one job or responsibility.

 In our RPG game, we ensure each class has a single responsibility.
 - The `Weapon` class is only responsible for weapon-related attributes and behaviors.
 It should not include logic for saving game state or managing player health.